bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure would be at the end of the variable personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The variable 'dansRoll' with have his name 'Dan' on both runs throught the function 'personalDice', but each time it will return a random number between 0-6.

 c.
 What is the lexical scope of `newRoll`?
+It is a variable inside of a function, so it can not be accessed outside of the function.

 ### Task 3 - Stretch Goals